Skip to content

 Your cart is empty

-Large Quetzal Piñata Glass Box Cards and Envelopes
+Large Glass Box Quetzal Piñatas Cards and Envelopes

-The Mayan civilization practiced a blindfolded game of breaking a hanging clay pot filled with cocoa, which can be traced back to a piñata, which originated in China and was common for New Year celebrations.
-Marco Polo brought it from Italy where it passed to Spain until it reached Mexico, turning it into an object of tradition.
-It acquired a religious meaning, with each beak representing the capital sins.
-Today it is an object of great tradition in our festivals and traditions.
+The Mayan civilization practiced a blindfolded game of breaking a hanging clay pot filled with cacao, a game that can be traced back to the piñata, which originated in China and was common for New Year's celebrations.
+Marco Polo brought it from Italy, where it spread to Spain and eventually reached Mexico, becoming a symbol of tradition.
+It acquired a religious significance, with each point representing one of the seven deadly sins.
+Today, it remains a cherished tradition in our festivals and celebrations.

-Quetzal is a word of Nahuatl origin, associated with Quetzali "Beautiful Brilliant Feather", the Aztecs associated it with Quetzalcoatl and the Mayans with Kukulkan in both the link was with deities related to heaven and earth, that is, the underworld and the upper world.
+Quetzal is a word of Nahuatl origin, associated with Quetzali "Beautiful Shining Feather", the Aztecs associated it with Quetzalcoatl and the Mayans with Kukulkan in both the link was with deities related to the sky and the earth, that is, the underworld and the upperworld.

-Large Glass Box PIÑATA Model Contents: 9 paper seals 1 stamp ink 1 stamp 12 small double cards 12 small envelopes 4 money envelopes.
-In high relief artistic engraving with glossy foil film.
-All handcrafted by our team of professional engravers, on high quality smooth or textured papers.
+Large Glass Box, Piñata Model.
+Contents: 12 small double cards, 12 small envelopes, 4 money envelopes.
+9 paper sealing wax seals, 1 stamp ink, 1 stamp.
+Artistic high-relief engraving with a glossy foil film.
+Each piece is handcrafted by our team of professional engravers on high-quality smooth or textured paper.
 Handmade in Mexico.
-Box with 39 pieces
+Box of 40 pieces

 Size: